solry/mnoc/README.md

 - WSGI-webserver.
 We should have separate container to run webserver and connect our Django app using WSGI (e.g. uWSGI, gunicorn)
 - Cache server for Django web-app
 - Event deduplication!!!
 Put events to one queue, dedup them and relay into the real job queue.
-- SNMP trap listener - use threads to scale up
+- SNMP trap listener - use threads to scale up, use separate queue for SNMP traps and only then process them using another application.
 - mnoc-sync - now it is very specific app, but could be made more abstract to be able to sync any services.
 - Consider some Job executor engine as Celery
+- More logs and tests does never harm.